myurar1a/pornflakes/README.md

 - Modify the code
 - Bug fixes

+## Skip ahead update planning features (v0.3.0)

+### Under planning
+- Use ProviderScope in appropriate situations
+- Completion of the video information panel
+- Double-tap a video player to skip a specified time
+- Distribute signed ipa (for installation on AltStore)

 ## About getting the video

 This is the same as the structure of youtube-dl.